kakone/VLC.MediaElement/README.md

 - Options : a dictionary to add some options to the media (see [VLC command-line help](https://wiki.videolan.org/VLC_command-line_help/)).
 This property must be defined before setting the source.

 On VLC.MediaTransportControls :
-- AutoHide : a value that indicates whether the media transport controls must be hidden automatically or not.
+- AutoHide : indicates whether the media transport controls must be hidden automatically or not.
 - AvailableDeinterlaceModes : the deinterlace modes to show in the deinterlace menu.
 - Content : you can add some content over the video.
 - ControlPanelOpacity : it's more beautiful when the control panel is not opaque :)
-- CursorAutoHide : a value that indicates whether the mouse cursor must be hidden automatically or not.
+- CursorAutoHide : indicates whether the mouse cursor must be hidden automatically or not.
-- IsDeinterlaceModeButtonEnabled : a value that indicates whether the user can choose a deinterlace mode.
+- IsDeinterlaceModeButtonEnabled : indicates whether the user can choose a deinterlace mode.
-- IsDeinterlaceModeButtonVisible : a value that indicates whether the deinterlace mode button must be shown or not.
+- IsDeinterlaceModeButtonVisible : indicates whether the deinterlace mode button must be shown or not.

 ## Download
 [![NuGet](https://img.shields.io/nuget/v/VLC.MediaElement.svg)](https://www.nuget.org/packages/VLC.MediaElement)